pmwals09/yobs/docs/ROADMAP.md

 ## TODO

 - [ ] Update auth to use a JWT
-- [ ] Update DB services to use goose, sqlc
+- [x] Update DB services to use goose

 ## Skeleton